InteractiveAdvertisingBureau/openrtb2.x/implementation.md

 If a linkage is made by any party (e.g. a SSP to a DSP cookie ID) based on an incoming EID where <code>mm</code> does not equal 1 or 2, then the ID sent to the recipient must inherit the <code>mm</code> value of the incoming Extended Identifier (EID).
 For example, if a SSP receives an ID based on any kind of matching (<code>mm</code> values 3,4, or 5), then even if the ID they send to the DSP is based on a cookie exchange, it must also indicate that matching occurred (i.e. <code>mm</code> values 3,4, or 5).

-Example 4 below outlines a workflow where an SSP is able to match to the DSP ID based on a Cookie Based Sync (<code>mm</code>=2) but becasue they recieved a bridged ID from the publisher (<code>mm</code>=3) they retain the match method of 3 to the DSP.
+Example 4 below outlines a workflow where an SSP is able to match to the DSP ID based on a Cookie Based Sync (<code>mm</code>=2) but because they received a bridged ID from the publisher (<code>mm</code>=3) they retain the match method of 3 to the DSP.

 Items in the EID array with <code>mm</code> values of 1 or 2 are generally optional/informational, but some buyers may find it useful for sellers to provide them.

 ### 7.12.2 - Roles Overview
 - <code>inserter</code> is the party that’s putting the ID into the bid request - Typically a Publisher or an SSP.
-In other words, the party that made the decision to put the id in the bidstream.
+In other words, the party that made the decision to put the ID in the bidstream.
 In the case of header bidders, the <code>inserter</code> is the Publisher.<br></br>
 - <code>source</code>is the party that defined/created an ID.
 In the case of universal or alt-IDs, it’s the domain of the party who defined/created the ID itself.
-In the case of cookie IDs, it’s the domain of the party who the cookie belongs to.<br>
+In the case of cookie IDs, it’s the domain of the party who the cookie belongs to Prior to sending a partner’s cookie, you are strongly encouraged to verify their preferred EID <code>source</code> value.<br>
 - <code>matcher</code> is the party that created the match included in the ID array, this could be a device graph vendor, or the publisher themselves.

 ### 7.12.3 - Signaling both Agent Type and Match Method